The 28 Most Frequently Asked Questions About the LSAT

 What Does LSAT Stand for?

 LSAT is an acronym that stands for the Law School Admission Test.
-The exam is administered by the Law School Admissions Council (LSAC) and can be taken either digitally or with pencil and paper.
+Not to be confused with LSAC (Law School Admissions Council), which is the organization that administers the exam, the LSAT can be taken either digitally or with pencil and paper.

 Why Take the LSAT?